Simple present

-The simple present, present simple or present indefinite is one of the verb forms associated with the present tense in modern English.
-It is commonly referred to as a tense, although it also encodes certain information about aspect in addition to present time.
-The simple present is the most commonly used verb form in English, accounting for more than half of verbs in spoken English.
+The present simple, simple present or present indefinite is one of the verb forms associated with the present tense in modern English.
+It is commonly referred to as a tense, although it also encodes certain information about aspect in addition to the present time.
+The present simple is the most commonly used verb form in English, accounting for more than half of verbs in spoken English.